TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/forms_advanced.md

 Don't get discouraged if you get some real head-scratcher moments when building nonstandard forms.
 It just takes some experience to feel comfortable.
 And if things are too out of hand, you may need to re-evaluate your approach (what exactly are you hoping to accomplish with your complex form?) and start again.

-### S123imple form
+### Simple form

-`s123imple_form` is a gem by Platformatec which can really make your life easier (if you aren't doing anything too crazy).
+`simple_form` is a gem by Platformatec which can really make your life easier (if you aren't doing anything too crazy).
 It provides lots of user-friendly features for building forms and is in wide use today.

-It's up to you to check out [the documentation](https://github.com/plataformatec/s123imple_form) and start using it in your own applications as desired.
+It's up to you to check out [the documentation](https://github.com/plataformatec/simple_form) and start using it in your own applications as desired.

 ### Miscellania: blank submissions that mean delete